-According to Ken Kaegler’s study of Youth Leaders who were fired or burned out 85% are graduates of a college or University.
-Of those who hold a degree, 49% have an emphasis or specialization in Youth Ministry.
-This means 15 of 100 youth ministers have no college level training and of those who do hold a college degree over half have no specialized training for the work of student ministry.
+According to Ken Kaegler’s study of Youth Leaders who were fired or burned, out 85% are graduates of a college or University.
+Of those who hold a degree, 49% have sought education in Youth Ministry.
+This means 15 of 100 youth ministers have no college-level training and of those who do hold a college degree over half have no specialized training for the work of student ministry.
 Developing core competencies for student ministry service has never been more accessible yet many student leaders seem to be opting out of the academic component.
-Isn’t it enough that you love Jesus and love teenagers – well . . .
+Isn’t it enough that you love Jesus and love teenagers?
+Well . . .
 NO it isn’t?
 The church deserves your best as do the staff, pastor, parents and students.
-From self-education to formal degrees you are the only one who can prevent you from becoming an expert in student ministry.
+The only person stopping you from becoming an expert in Student Ministry is you.
 To this end, consider obtaining as much training as you can.
-Perhaps a list of options can help you achieve your next goal.

 - Attend a National Youth Workers Convention

 - Adopt a mentor who has the degree and experience from you can draw.

 - Observe and glean from a successful ministry in action.

 - Enroll in an institute for greater credentials and skill honing.

 - Network through professional youth ministry journals and culture experts.

 Do whatever you can in pursuit of becoming an expert in your field.
 Commit to becoming a life-long learner of the ministry you serve.

 - Self-education:The primary idea here is to take the initiative to train yourself.
 You are either a window or an obstacle to learning. a) Research learning – this might include books, how-to resources, insightful blogs, websites, etc. b) Mentor-ship – no one person can provide you all the mentor-ship you need so don’t look for “a” mentor but rather several mentor outlets who will allow you to become a sharecropper of sorts as you harvest from their field of knowledge and experience.